Lynching of the Walker family

 The lynching of the Walker family took place near Hickman, Fulton County, Kentucky, on October 3, 1908, at the hands of about fifty masked Night Riders.
 David Walker was a landowner, with a 21.5 acre farm.
-The entire family of seven African Americans, parents, infant in arms, and four children, was reported killed, with the event carried by national newspapers.
+The entire family of seven African Americans including parents, an infant in arms, and four children were killed, with the event reported by national newspapers.
 Governor Augustus E. Willson of Kentucky strongly condemned the murders and promised a reward for information leading to prosecution.
 No one was ever prosecuted.

 These murders took place in a period of civil disruption when white farmers in western Kentucky and Tennessee organized as Night Riders, threatening and attacking people after the West Tennessee Land Company took private control of the Reelfoot Lake.
 Local residents had long treated the lake as their own.
 They were also resisting the expansion into this area of the cotton economy, led by large-scale planters who hired many African Americans as sharecroppers.

 After two prominent white attorneys related to the land company were kidnapped and one murdered in Lake County, Tennessee governor Malcolm Rice Patterson directed an investigation and ordered in the state militia to suppress the violence.
 Six men were convicted and sentenced to death in that case.
 The state of Tennessee acquired the lake, preserving it for public use as a state park.

 Background

 In the spring of 1908, white yeoman farmers and fishermen in Fulton County, Kentucky, and Lake and Obion counties in neighboring western Tennessee began to organize as Night Riders in opposition to the West Tennessee Land Company, a group of private investors who had acquired most of Reelfoot Lake and announced plans to drain it for cotton cultivation.
-The local people had long used the lake for fishing and farmed the fertile land nearby.
+The local people had long used the lake for fishing, and farmed the fertile land nearby.
 They did not want it converted to exclusively private use.
 For months they hanged, beat and threatened other locals, with violence extending to threats and lynchings of African Americans to drive them out of the area.
 This was also a period when locals were resisting the expansion of the cotton economy into this area, which had been dominated by yeomen farmers.

 By the early 20th century, some African Americans in Fulton County had become landowners.
 Among them was David Walker, who had a 21 1/2-acre farm a few miles from Hickman, where he and his wife were raising a large family.
 They had built their log cabin farmhouse.